vanesascode/command-line-cheatsheet/README.md

 In this case, command1 will run first, and if it fails, command2 will run.
 If command1 succeeds, command2 will not be executed.

+## 🌈GIT

+## 🔷`git init`

+This will create a .git directory in the [project] directory.
+Make sure that the folder was successfully created (you can run the command ls -l to read the directory content in the command line).

+## 🔷`git status`

+It is used to display the current state of the Git repository.
+It shows information about the files in the working directory and the staging area.
+It will show:

+- Any modified files that have not been staged for commit.
+(Changes not staged for commit:)
+- Any files that are staged and ready to be committed.
+(Changes to be committed:)
+- Any untracked files that are not yet staged, files you have just created.
+(Untracked files:)

+## 🔷`git add style.css`

+To have Git to track a file (e.g. style.css).
+This process is called Staging, or moving files to the Staging index tree, meaning our changes are ready to be committed

+## 🔷`git add .`

+It is used to STAGE all changes in the current directory and its subdirectories for the next commit.
+It adds all modified files and new files to the staging area, preparing them to be included in the next commit.
+The `.` represents the current directory.
+If you only want to stage specific files or directories, you can specify their paths instead of using `.`

+## 🔷`git commit -m`

+The git commit command is used to save the changes made to the files in the repository.
+It creates a new commit with a unique identifier that represents the changes made.
+When you run git commit, you need to provide a commit message that describes the changes made in the commit.
+This message helps others understand the purpose of the commit.
+The commit message can be added using the -m flag followed by the message in quotes, like this: git commit -m "Commit message here".
+After running git commit, the changes are permanently saved in the repository's history.

+## 🔷`git commit -a -m`

+The -a option tells Git to automatically stage all modified and deleted files before committing.
+This means that you don't need to explicitly use the `git add` command to stage changes before committing.

+## 🔷`git log`

+It shows a log of all commits starting from HEAD back to the initial commit.

+## 🔷`git diff`

+It shows the differences between two commits, two branches, or a commit and the working directory.
+It displays the changes made to the files in a patch format.
+The output of git diff includes lines that were added, modified, or deleted.
+By default, git diff compares the working directory with the latest commit.
+However, you can specify different commits or branches to compare.